 Comb Them Daily

-Your aesthetician should give you an after care kit, which will include a small “spoolie” that can be used to gently comb your lashes each day.
+Your aesthetician should give you an after-care kit, which will include a small “spoolie” that can be used to gently comb your lashes each day.
 This will help keep them from tangling or getting crisscrossed, and give you defined, tidy lashes.

 You can use an oil-free face wash or cleanser made specifically for eyelash extensions to wash your lashes every few days.
-Simply wet your fingers and add a little cleanser, then gently swipe your fingers across the eyelashes, loosening and removing any dirt or oil.
+Simply wet your fingers and add a little cleanser, then gently wipe your fingers across the eyelashes, loosening and removing any dirt or oil.

 Sleep on Your Back

 If at all possible, try to avoid sleeping on your stomach when you have eyelash extensions.
 Doing so can cause your eyelash extensions to crimp or bend when they rub against your pillow.
 Plus, they may fall out more rapidly on the side you sleep on since only that side of your face is rubbing your pillow.

 Once you get used to sleeping on your back, you may prefer it since doing so prevents those unsightly “sleep wrinkles” you get on your face and chest when you sleep on your side or stomach.